FoISA - How to request information

 The Freedom of Information (Scotland) Act 2002 provides a general right of access to information held by the University.
 The University already publishes a great deal of information that can be accessed via the Publication Scheme.

-Any request for information about yourself will be handled via the Subject Access Request procedures of the Data Protection Act 1998.
+Any request for information about yourself will be handled via the Subject Access Request procedures of the General Data Protection Regulation (GDPR).

 Information requested under FOISA or EIRs can be submitted via email.
 Please note that there are separate charging policies for obtaining information through FOISA and EIRs.
 The EIRs charging policy provides an overview of fees charged for obtaining information as well as reproduction and postage costs.
 More information on fees can be found here.